MarcusPy/GTFO-Datablock-Edit-Helper/README.md

 Features:
   - Normal replace
   - RegEx replace
-  - Saving output every operation
+  - Saving output every operation with adjustable naming
   - Convenient to use

 Work In Progress